 Alumni can also continue to access some aspects of Harvard's libraries, both in-person and online.
 The Frances Loeb Library has a page with information on library use for GSD alumni.

-GSD 2018 graduates and their families are invited to purchase their class photo, and photos of the diploma ceremony, through our partner Commencement Photos, Inc. Graduates have received a unique ID number.
-To request this number, email firstname.lastname@example.org or call 978-851-5924.
+GSD graduates and their families are invited to purchase their class photo, and photos of the diploma ceremony, through our partner Commencement Photos, Inc. Graduates receive a unique ID number by email in May.
+To request this number be re-sent to you after Commencement, email firstname.lastname@example.org or call 978-851-5924.

-Graduates received information about viewing and ordering prints of candid photographs taken on Class Day and during Commencement by Creative Capture.
-To request this information be re-sent, contact Erica George.
+Graduates also receive information about viewing and ordering prints of candid photographs taken on Class Day and during Commencement by Creative Capture.
+To request this information be re-sent to you after Commencement, contact Erica George.